 The District has established the FICA Alternative Retirement Plan (the FICA Plan), a defined contribution retirement plan, for certain temporary employees not covered under the Plan.
 Under provision of the Internal Revenue Code (IRC) section 3121(b)(7)(F), public employers could place employees not covered under existing employer pension plans into an alternative retirement plan in place of social security contributions.
-The FICA Plan was established under IRC section 401(a) and requires a mandatory pre-tax contribution of 7.5 percent in lieu of social security.
-The FICA Plan is noncontributory for the District and eliminates the required match of social security contributions.
+The FICA Plan was established under IRC section 401(a) and requires a mandatory pre-tax contribution of 7.5 percent in lieu of social security contributions.
 Approximately 4,450 temporary employees are currently participating in the FICA Plan.
 For the period ended June 30, 2020, \$2 million was contributed by participating employees based on gross wages of \$27 million.
 A third party administrator administers the FICA Plan with administrative fees being paid for by the District.
 The District does not have any fiduciary responsibility.